 Many companies have been making progress toward sustainable packaging for years.
 These organizations know there are no absolutes.
 They understand that no one product, process, consultant, or company can claim to produce a thoroughly sustainable package or offer a one-size fits all solution.

-There may be one fact, however, that someday most people will agree on—that 2007 was year the world’s largest company helped the retail industry pause and consider the challenges and opportunities ahead along the road to sustainable packaging.
+There is one fact, however, that someday most people will probably agree on—that 2007 was year the world’s largest company helped the retail industry pause and consider the challenges and opportunities ahead along the road to sustainable packaging.